limonit/RC6Decoder/readme.md

  - state of pin that hardware receiver is connected.
 Signal on pin must have carrier signal filtered.
  - signal when input pin has changed state.

+Library can be used on any platform.
+Tested on AVR.

 ## Installation

 Include header to your project.
 Add .c file